apache/doris/docs/en/docs/sql-manual/sql-reference/Database-Administration-Statements/INSTALL-PLUGIN.md

     INSTALL PLUGIN FROM "http://mywebsite.com/plugin.zip";
     ````

+    Note than an md5 file with the same name as the `.zip` file needs to be placed, such as `http://mywebsite.com/plugin.zip.md5` .
+    The content is the MD5 value of the .zip file.

 4. Download and install a plugin, and set the md5sum value of the zip file at the same time:

     ```sql